Swifteroid/Store/README.md

 ☝️ Also worth to mention `handler: { true }`, which gets invoked if migration cannot be completed and indicates if the store file should be deleted and created anew.
 This is where you can notify user of a problem with alert and ask if he wants to proceed with – something that should never happen, but safe is better than sorry.

 ☝️ Entities should use `NSManagedObject` as their class, if class value is left empty make sure `representedClassName` attribute is removed and not set to a blank value in your `*.xdatamodeld/*.cdatamodel/contents` file to avoid compile errors.

+## Relationships and model caching 🦄

+Consider two interrelated models in our library project, `User` and `Book`, with one to many relationship – user may take a few books and a book can be taken only by one user.
+When we load user we also load list of all his taken books, which load the user who took them, which loads… 💥☠️

+Core Data has lazy loading, which on it's own is enough to solve this.
+Store doesn't, instead it has custom configurations, which can be used to specify whether to load specific relationships and model caching to ensure that interrelated models are not recursively loaded.

 ## Motivation 🤔